 A Class of Its Own

-Hi Res Photos, Low Light PerformanceThe Sony a7R II is a full frame mirrorless camera (the only full frame in this review) that shoots 42 MP stills, 4K video, and has low light capability that is second only to the best low light SLR/mirrorless camera ever.
-The Sony a7R II is the first full frame sensor camera to feature a back-illuminated sensor.
+Hi-Res Photos, Low Light PerformanceThe Sony a7R III is a full frame mirrorless camera (the only full frame in this review) that shoots 42 MP stills, 4K video, and has a great low light capability.
+The Sony a7R III has what is called a back-illuminated sensor.
 By moving electronics off the sensor, the sensor can gather more light, leading to better low light and high ISO performance.
-A full discussion of this technology is beyond the scope of this article, but in viewing images shot from 100-1600 ISO, we can’t tell any difference in noise.
+A full discussion of this technology is beyond the scope of this article, but in viewing images shot from 100-1600 ISO, we can’t really tell much of a difference in noise.
 So we would say, yes they did accomplish low noise, high ISO, and hi-res in the same camera.
 The seemingly impossible has become possible!
-The result is the best image quality you can get from a camera sensor on the market, period.
-Even better than the top flagship cameras from Nikon and Canon.
+The result is among the best image quality you can get from a camera sensor on the market, second only to the Nikon D850 , but only by the absolute thinnest of margins.

-Great Control Set for Underwater ShootersThe control set of the camera is very well laid out and ergonomic, making quick changes on the fly super easy.
+Great Control Set for Underwater ShootersThe control set of the camera is very well laid out and ergonomic, making quick changes on the fly super easy and is a little bit of an upgrade over the Sony a7R II.
 There are dedicated dials for shutter speed, aperture, ISO, and exposure compensation.
 There’s a number of custom function buttons and most other buttons can have their functions reassigned.
 There’s the ability to reassign focus to the AF-ON button on the back of the camera which can be accessed by your right thumb, just like an SLR.

 Focus peaking also works with depth of field (DOF) preview.
 The gain on the screen compensates for any loss of light from stopping the lens down, but it is still important to use a focus light to help see subjects clear and help with AF performance in low light.
 This is an advantage over SLRs as most cameras either don’t have access to the DOF preview button, and when you do, the viewfinder is too overly dark to actually see anything when the lens is stopped down, plus there is no peaking in the viewfinder.

-ConclusionIf you are considering a camera in the range of a Sony a7R II, you may also want to look at SLRs such as the Nikon D500, Nikon D810, or Canon 5D IV.
-Although the camera body is a bit smaller than its SLR brethren, by the time you add on a housing, and ports for full frame optics, it’s not really that much smaller, either in size or price.
-The image quality looks amazing for sure, but there are trade-offs in speed of shooting, speed of autofocus, and lack of an optical viewfinder.
+ConclusionIf you are considering a camera in the range of a Sony a7R III, you may also want to look at SLRs such as the Nikon D850 or Canon 5D IV.
+If video is your thing, the Canon with its perfect manual white balance is the way to go.
+The ultimate wide-angle photo camera choice is the Nikon D850 with a tiny bit more of dynamic range and an optical viewfinder.
+Although the camera body is quite a bit smaller than its SLR brethren, by the time you add on a housing, and ports for full frame optics, it’s not really that much smaller, either in size or price.
+All that being said, the Sony a7R III is hands down the best mirrorless camera on the market for image quality and a toss-up in a contest for best image quality for a full frame camera versus the Nikon D850 .
+Don’t let its small size fool you—this is a pro-level camera.